-Fannie Mae Multi-Family Mortgage Guidelines On 2 To 4 Unit Homes
+Fannie Mae Multi-Family Mortgage on 2-To-4 Unit Homes

 Purchasing Multi-Unit Properties As An Investment

 Multi-Family Properties are becoming increasingly popular.
 Homebuyers who need an owner-occupant home and want a great investment can purchase multi-family homes.
 This also holds true for first-time homebuyers and those without a family.
 After one year, homeowners with a multi-family property can be eligible for another owner-occupant property as long as they are buying a single-family home.

 Buying a multi-family home is an excellent investment.
 Two-to-four unit buildings cost less per unit than buying a condo, townhouse, or single-family home.

 They can exit the multi-family owner-occupant unit and rent it out.
 Becoming a first-time landlord is ideal with an owner-occupant multi-family home because it is easier to manage multiple tenants in one location and live on the same property Down payment requirements differ based on owner-occupant versus investment homes.

 Fannie Mae Multi-Family Mortgage Down Payment Guidelines